 Last but not least, it's awkward, isn't it?
 This is the only way to judge by installing it.

-Certainly, I think there will be a large gap between the tire and the tire.
-Appearance is important, but function is also important, so what is important?
+Certainly, I think there will be a large gap between the rack and the tire.
+Appearance is important, but function is also important, so what is more important for you?